-This document specifies the procedure requirements that apply to certification authorities that grant signature certificates and to Population Register Centre, which is the provider of a strong electronic identification means.
-Procedure requirements are set for the activities and administration practice of certification authorities that grant certificates so that the subscribers, signers certified by the certification authority and the parties trusting the certificate can trust that the certificate can be used to verify electronic signatures.
+This document specifies the procedure requirements that apply to certification authorities that grant identification and signature certificates and to Population Register Centre, which is the provider of a strong electronic identification means.
+Procedure requirements are set for the activities and administration practice of certification authorities that grant certificates so that the certificate applicants, signers certified by the certification authority and the parties trusting the certificate can trust that the certificate can be used to verify electronic signatures.